 - If you take recreational drugs or alcohol, this may affect your treatment for PTSD.
 Healthcare professionals should, therefore, treat any drug or alcohol problem first.

 - If you had lost a loved one due to an unnatural or sudden death, your emotions may be overwhelming, and you may have what is known as ‘traumatic grief’.
 Your General Practitioner (GP) should refer you to mental healthcare professionals who have training and experience in this field to confirm whether this is indeed the correct diagnosis.

-How can I support a family member with Post-Traumatic Stress Disorder?
+How can I support a loved one with PTSD?

 You have an important role in providing practical and emotional support to someone with PTSD.
 If appropriate, and the person with PTSD consents, healthcare professionals should give you full information about common reactions to traumatic events, including the symptoms of PTSD, its course and treatment.

-Ideally, you should receive all your treatment from one mental healthcare provider or a multi-disciplinary team of mental healthcare professionals.
+Ideally, you should receive all your treatment from one Mental Healthcare Professional.
 All healthcare professionals should treat you with respect, sensitivity and understanding, and explain PTSD and its treatment to you clearly.